YoushanZhang/Transfer-Learning/Code/Deep/DSGK/README.md

-# Deep Spherical Manifold Gaussian Kernel for Unsupervised Domain Adaptation
+# Deep Least Squares Alignment for Unsupervised Domain Adaptation
 <!--  <hr width=”200″ align=”left”>  -->
-This directory contains the code for paper [Deep Spherical Manifold Gaussian Kernel for Unsupervised Domain Adaptation](http://openaccess.thecvf.com/), which is accepted by In 2021 CVPR Workshops (CVPRW).
+This directory contains the code for paper [Deep Least Squares Alignment for Unsupervised Domain Adaptation](https://www.bmvc2021.com/), which is accepted by In 32nd British Machine Vision Conference (BMVC).

 If you have any questions, please email to yoz217@lehigh.edu